 Lactose, present in milk, is a sugar that does not break down during the fermentation process.
 It’s not sweet tasting either but what it does do is caramelise when baking.
 To compensate for this, the temperature of the oven should be reduced to prevent the bread from burning or the crumb from remaining raw.

 The fat found in milk makes a big difference to the dough.
-They alter the crumb structure by shortening the gluten strands and binding the bonds of the gluten more securely.
-This produces bread with a smaller, yet stronger crumb.
-A bread that contains fat will also have a longer shelf life as it increases moisture retained and starch retrogradation slows down.
+They alter the crumb structure by shortening the gluten strands and binding the gluten bonds more securely.
+This produces bread with a smaller yet stronger crumb.
+Bread containing fat will also have a longer shelf life as moisture retention increases and starch retrogradation slows down.